 - 1 small red bell pepper – thinly sliced

 - In a heated pan, Add oil and onion.
 Saute until translucent and fragrant, about 5 minutes.
-Add in garlic, tomato, cumin, curry powder, turmeric powder, paprika, chili powder, chili flakes, sugar, half of the salt and black pepper.
-Saute until tomatoes are almost mushed and thick.
+Add in garlic, thinly sliced ginger, cumin, curry powder, turmeric powder, paprika, chili powder, chili flakes, sugar, half of the salt, and black pepper.

 - Add coconut cream/milk and simmer in medium heat.
 Check from time to time and stir.

 - In the last 5 minutes of cooking, add red bell pepper and jalapeno pepper (if using).
 Season to taste, add reaming half of the salt as needed.
 Remove from heat and serve hot with a squeeze of lime or lemon on top.
 Enjoy!

 Thank You for visiting my website.
 Please don’t forget to click the “Like” button below if you like this recipe.
 Lastly, did you know that I have a YouTube Channel?
 Please support my channel by clicking on the “Subscribe” button in my video and the “Bell” icon to get notification of new videos.